Homework 3, Part A: Flights

 Task: Points and Distances

-Create a class, named Point to represent a point on the Cartesian plane.
-Study our own Point documentation.
+Create a class, named Point to represent a point on the Cartesian plane, following this javadoc.

 Step 1: Instance Variables